Call for Papers

 We are delighted that you have chosen to participate in this symposium, where academic precarity is not just a topic, but a professional career!
 Here is how you can join your colleagues in this exercise in academic uncertainty:

-• Anonymity: Submissions are double-blind, so please anonymize your work.
+- Anonymity: Submissions are double-blind, so please anonymize your work.
 Refer to your previous work in the third person to maintain that veil of anonymity.
+Upon acceptance, authors may request the General Chairs to publish their work under a pseudonym.

 TL;DR: Submissions are up-to-2-page PDFs using the ACM template on letter size.
 English, no funding mentions, and keep it anonymous.
 Papers will be truly open access, and only unique submissions count (preprints and adapted articles are fine).
 AI tools are okay if you admit it, and presenting is optional because you have enough stress already.